Luigi018/Cloud-Project/README.md

     --zone us-central1-a \
     --project cloud-project-433315

+To run all the above scripts, you can use the following command:

+    ./start.sh

+To delete the deployments and stop the cluster, you can use:

+    ./end.sh

 To run the code locally, first install the required dependencies by executing:

     pip install -r requirements.txt